Kraken notebook: Nathan Bastian, Morgan Geekie among young forwards vying for bottom two lines

 “There are a lot of forwards, some similar, some not so similar,” Bastian said.
 “But everybody here is in the same boat.
 There’s some more established players, and as you move down the lineup there’s more competition.
 I believe in myself and the way I play in a role and the value I can bring the team.”

 Geekie was a standout Friday, with a few solid shots and a play in which he collided with goalie Philipp Grubauer in a battle drill.
-All were OK, and Geekie said after he checked with Grubauer, and all was well.
+All were OK.
+And Geekie said after he checked with Grubauer, all was well.

 The play speaks to the intensity of the early practices of a short camp.